 Risks and Effects of Feening for Drugs

-The effects of feening also extend to the mental and emotional well-being of an individual.
+The effects of feening also extend to your mental and emotional well-being.
 Cravings can cause anxiety, irritability, mood swings, and even depression.
 The emotional distress from feening may also contribute to relapse in those who are attempting recovery.
 In severe cases, the psychological toll of constant craving can lead to significant impairments in daily functioning, making it difficult to maintain relationships, hold down a job, or engage in normal social activities.
 The combination of physical withdrawal symptoms and emotional strain makes the process of overcoming addiction particularly challenging, often requiring a combination of professional treatment, support groups, and behavioral therapy.

 How to Manage Drug Cravings